10 Best Herbal Teas For Inflamed Gums

 salvia officinalis tea

-Salvia officinalis, commonly known as sage, has been traditionally used in herbal medicine for its anti-inflammatory and antimicrobial properties, making it a promising ingredient in herbal teas for inflamed gums.
+Salvia officinalis, commonly known as sage, has been traditionally used for its anti-inflammatory and antimicrobial properties, making it a popular ingredient in herbal teas for inflamed gums.

-The essential oils in sage, particularly thujone and camphor, help reduce swelling and soothe irritation in the gums, providing natural relief from gum inflammation.
-When brewed as a tea, sage can be consumed orally or used as a mouth rinse to combat bacterial buildup that often contributes to gum disease.
-Its astringent qualities also help tighten the gum tissue, promoting a healthier oral environment.
+The essential oils in sage, particularly thujone and camphor, help reduce swelling and soothe irritation in the gums.
+Regular consumption of sage tea may help combat bacterial growth that contributes to gum inflammation and periodontal disease.
+Its astringent properties also help tighten gum tissues, promoting overall oral health.

 urtica dioica tea